mirceag70/SoA_Revisited/README.md

 Accompanying code for the article **Sieve of Atkin Revisited**

-Initial code inspired taken from the original article
+Initial code inspired from the original article